 Mrs. Joseph has a passion to instill in her students a love and appreciation of their God-given talent and a desire to pursue excellence on their instrument, through hard work and determination.
 Her students will benefit by reaping the rewards of personal accomplishment and bringing joy to their listeners!

 Mrs. Joseph currently teaches Beginner & Intermediate lessons in both Voice and Piano and Lil’ Piano Pals.
 Her lessons are held in Room 301, Building C. Her email is firstname.lastname@example.org

-Mr. Foster currently teaches Beginner, intermediate and Advanced lessons in Voice.
-His lessons are held in Room 310, Building C. His email is Austin@fumctrussville.com
+Mrs. Traywick currently teaches Beginner, Intermediate and Advanced lessons in Voice.
+Her lessons are held in Room 312, Building C. Her email is email@example.com

 Kelsey Wade (Soprano) has an undergraduate degree in vocal performance from Samford University and over eight years of piano experience and is currently attending Samford to obtain her master’s in music education.
 At Samford Kelsey is a member of the A Cappella choir and performs with the choir on a regular basis.
 She is also a member of the Alabama Symphony Chorus and sings on scholarship at South Hyland Presbyterian Church.
 Previously she has performed numerous roles in Samford’s Opera workshop performances, premiered the role of Zelda 1948 in the new opera The Ghosts of Gatsby, been a chorus member in HMS Pinafore, and has competed with the A Cappella choir in an international competition where they were the grand prix winners.
 She will soon sing solos in Vivaldi’s Magnificat and play the second lady in Samford’s production of The Magic Flute.